Funding Your Snack/Breakfast Program

 FUNDING FOR SCHOOLS

-For schools in York Region that have filled out the application form, funds are administered by two organizations: Peterborough Family Resource Centre, the Lead Agency for Student Nutrition in Central East Ontario; and York Region Food for Learning, the local community partnership for student nutrition programs.
+For schools in York Region that have filled out the application form, funds are administered by two organizations: Peterborough Child & Family Centres, the Lead Agency for Student Nutrition in Central East Ontario; and York Region Food for Learning, the local community partnership for student nutrition programs.

-The Ministry of Children and Youth Services provides “seed” funding for student nutrition programs in two cheque installments (September & January) and is distributed by the Peterborough Family Resource Centre.
+The Ministry of Children and Youth Services provides “seed” funding for student nutrition programs in two cheque installments (September & January) and is distributed by the Peterborough Child & Family Centres.

 Note: funding is based on eligibility and availability and is not guaranteed.
 These funds can only to be used to purchase healthy foods and cannot be used to purchase supplies, appliances or equipment.